pfalkingham/XROMM_BlenderTools/README.md

 I aim to replicate functionality, rather than code.
 Maya has become a bloated mess of a software package, takes ages to start up, installs a bunch of cruft (Autodesk app), and is generally not seeing much active development.
 Blender is free and open source, which is far better situation for a set of science tools.
 Blender is also much quicker, and more in the community are familiar with it.

-This repository is so in progress, nothing has been added yet :)

 Below is a to-do list, in order of priority.
 The priority is based on replicating the tools I use most.
 Others are welcome to contribute.

 # To Do